top of page

 • Check the holes in the side to make sure they are not clogged.
 Rub your fingers around the outside of the holes of the cylinder to clear the holes and you should be ready to go.

 After the cement is dry (about 3-5 minutes), you can lighten your webs with spray paint or powder.
-Grey primer looks very good or you can use a lighter tan color.
-You can also use powder if you want realistic dusty-looking webs for your display.
+The grey primer looks very good or you can use a lighter tan color.
+You can also use baby powder if you want realistic dusty-looking webs for your display.

 We recommend using the high speed or the "2" setting on your drill for the best results.